conlanmah/homelab/README.md

 # TODO

 - [ ] Wireguard on RPi
+	- [ ] Create deploy/builder flake that manages signing
+	- [ ] Update the initial image to trust the signing key
+	- [ ] Wireguard Config
 - [ ] Wrapper for nixos-rebuild that makes targeting remote hosts easy
 - [ ] Figure out secrets management
 - [ ] Research and get/build a UPS